BardicDefense/purple-hack/README.md

 If a caster wants to cancel a spell they’re casting that hasn’t been disrupted by having been attacked or jostled, they must do so before any spells are resolved.
 The spell is not lost.

-After spells are canceled, spells still being cast are revealed and cast in the order of their **casting time**, which is equal to their spell level, unless stated otherwise.
+After spells are canceled, spells still being cast are revealed and cast in the order of their **casting time**, which is equal to their spell rank, unless stated otherwise.
 Spells with the same casting time are cast simultaneously, unless stated otherwise.
 For each instance of the Quickcast feat that they have, a mage reduces their spells’ casting times by 1.
-Other feats raise a spell’s level, raising its casting time to match.
+Other feats raise a spell’s rank, raising its casting time to match.
 Spells cast from scrolls add 2 to their casting time.

 ### Morale Phase